Wednesday, September 15, 2021. Mainly sunny day yesterday in New York with temps in the high 70s to the low 70s in the evening.

-I approached him and introduced myself as Lester's assistant.
-He paused, looking blankly up at me for a moment, as if in the midst of a trance, and then said: “oh ...
-Lester,” with a wan smile of reverie, and then we continued on to the baggage claim.
+I approached him and introduced myself.
+He paused, looking blankly up at me for a moment, as if in the midst of a trance, and then said: “oh … Lester,” with a wan smile of reverie,.
+Then we continued on to the baggage claim.

 He repeated his story; from the baggage claim to the parking lot, to the car.
-He breath reeked of booze but he seemed rather dazed than drunk.
+His breath reeked of booze but he seemed rather dazed than drunk.

 Until he started talking about his family.
 His father, whom he had rarely seen in his life, and who was then still alive, had had, he said, six wives.
 “All much younger and all much richer.”
 (This fact, I later learned, was not true.)
 He was “a real charmer; a real charmer,” he reiterated and laughed again in that same disarmingly macho resonance.
 “Yes he was; fooled my mother one hundred and fifteen percent.”